Azure/kubeflow-aks/docs-site/content/en/docs/Deployment Options/custom-password-tls/index.md

 ## Install Kubeflow with TLS and Unique Password
 Please note that a self-signed certificate is used for demonstration purposes.
 Do not use self signed certs for production workloads.
 You can easily swap this self-signed cert with your CA certificate for your usecase.

-{{< alert color="warning" >}}⚠️ Warning:For this deployment, we will be using a simple method for authenticating to Kubeflow.
+{{< alert color="warning" >}}⚠️ Warning: For this deployment, we will be using a simple method for authenticating to Kubeflow.
 For more advanced usecases, please configure your deployment to use Azure AD.{{< /alert >}}

 1. The first step is to generate a new Hash/Password combination using bycrypt.
 There are many ways of doing this, eg by generating it [using python](https://github.com/kubeflow/manifests/blob/master/README.md#change-default-user-password).
 For simplicity we will be using coderstool's [Bycrypt Hash Generator](https://www.coderstool.com/bcrypt-hash-generator) for testing purposes.
 Do not do this for production workloads.
 In the plain text field, enter a password for your first user, then click on the "Generate Hash" button.
 You can generate multiple if you have multiple users.
     ![Generate password](./images/brypt-password-generation.png)